rohautl/ModelioScribes/UseCaseScribe/README.md

     -- this is an example of comment
     Actor5
     Actor1
-      #s: This is the "summary" note associated with Actor1.
+      S: This is the "summary" note associated with Actor1.
-      #d: And now a "description" note.
-Actors does not have
-        : to be declared unless notes have to be attached with them : or they have inheritance relationships.
+      D: And now a "description" note.
+Actors does not have : to be declared unless notes have to be attached with them : or they have inheritance relationships.
 Otherwise : they are declared "online" when found
     Actor8
     Actor4
-      #s: the summary of Actor4
+      S: The summary of Actor4

     Actor6 - UseCase3
     Actor6 - UseCase4